-8 Steps to Craft an Effective Employee Engagement Survey for Non-Desk Workers
+How to Create an Employee Engagement Survey for Non-Desk Workers

 Step 1: Define Clear Objectives When Creating Your Employee Engagement Survey

 Start with the end in mind.
 Before writing survey questions, establish objectives that align with your organization's priorities.
-Your survey isn't just an HR project—it's an enterprise-wide initiative that should connect directly to business outcomes.
+Your survey is an enterprise-wide initiative that should connect directly to business outcomes.

 While HR typically leads these efforts, bringing in multiple departments creates surveys that address people management issues and broader business objectives.
 This approach transforms survey insights into improvements that affect everything from customer service to overall performance.